Shabbeer10/HTML-CSS/README.md

 link tag is used to connet assets to the html file, like .css icons, fonts, audio, videos etc scipt tag to load javascript, python etc

+Use table element only if you have data that needs to be sorted in such a way, else, do not use it